Dog and Cat Age Calculator: What's The Real Age Of Your Pet?

 Not sure of your pet’s age?

-If you adopted or rescued your pet and aren’t exactly sure of their real age, veterinary professionals have a variety of means they can use to estimate this.
+If you adopted or rescued your pet and aren’t exactly sure of their real age, veterinary professionals have a few ways they can use to estimate this.
 As always, you should consider consulting your veterinarian and clinic staff for help with calculating your pet’s age, their predisposition to certain diseases, and for healthy aging care and tips for your pet.

 Insuring older pets